Kani999/krupa93.github.io/pages/about-me.md

 ***

 ### Hobbies
 I really like to spend my free time lifting weights, swimming or active rest because of sedentary work.
-Of course, I like movies, music and having fun time overall.
+Of course, I like music, food and having a fun time with friends overall.
+I also like to plant flowers and take care of bonsai trees.

 - *Overcoming your own records is very fulfilling*
 - *Getting out of the comfort zone is important*